sq-key-subkey-add - Man Page

 - --cert=FINGERPRINT|KEYID

-Add a subkey to the specified certificate
+Add a subkey to the key with the specified fingerprint or key ID

 - --cipher-suite=CIPHER-SUITE